NHSE to ‘test’ use of health visitors in giving childhood flu vaccines

 ‘These systems will test the feasibility and value for money of different approaches and provide evidence to inform national roll-out from 2026/27,’ it added.

-Ms Morton said the ‘pathfinder project’ had started in December 2024 and was underway to find areas where health visitors can help increase vaccination uptake and try to reach families ‘who have fallen out of the system’.
+In a Health and Social Care Committee meeting held this week, chief executive of the Institute of Health Visiting (iHV), Alison Morton, discussed that a ‘pathfinder project’ had started in December 2024 and was underway to find areas where health visitors can help increase vaccination uptake and try to reach families ‘who have fallen out of the system’.

 ‘We believe health visitors have a crucial role to play, because they have that trusted relationship with families,’ she told the influential committee of MPs.